Group-blind optimal transport to group parity and its constrained variants: Our Framework

 To an exploration, throughout the paper we only consider the case of two groups, i.e., $\supp{S}=\{s_0,s_1\}$. we assume $X$ includes one unprotected attribute till Section~3.4 and the extension to multiple unprotected attributes will be discussed in Section~3.5.

 Next, we define the target distribution, for instance, the ideal score distribution that we want to achieve in the target data.
-The choice of target distribution will be mentioned in Section~3.6.
+The choices of target distribution will be mentioned in Section~3.6.

 \begin{definition}[Target variables of the unprotected attribute] Let $\td{X},\td{X}_{s},s\in\supp{S}$ be scalar discrete random variables, with their supports $\supp{\td{X}_s}\subseteq\supp{\td{X}}\subset\bb{R}$, for $s\in\supp{S}$.
 Let $\supp{\td{X}}$ be $N$ discretisation points.
 Their probability distributions are taken from the probability simplex $P^{\td{X}},P^{\td{X}_s}\in\Sigma_N$: